statamic/v2-docs/content/collections/docs/assets.md

 Sometimes it's handy to store assets that shouldn't be freely accessible through the browser.

-This means you should put the container somewhere above the webroot, which in turn means that it doesn't have a URL, nor will any of its assets.
+This means you should <span class="highlight">put the container somewhere above the webroot</span>, which in turn means that it doesn't have a URL, nor will any of its assets.

 You can reference and access private assets with a few extra steps.